- Government Relations

 - Defending and advising employers regarding state and federal wage-hour laws, class actions, and collective actions

-Mr. Griffaton received his J.D. magna cum laude from Case Western Reserve University School of Law where he was the executive notes editor of the Case Western Law Review and was the recipient of the Theodore Sindell Prize for the Best Essay in Tort Law and the American Jurisprudence Award for research and writing.
+Mike received his J.D. magna cum laude from Case Western Reserve University School of Law where he was the executive notes editor of the Case Western Law Review and the recipient of the Theodore Sindell Prize for the Best Essay in Tort Law and the American Jurisprudence Award for research and writing.
 He received his B.A. magna cum laude from Ohio Wesleyan where he was Phi Beta Kappa.

 Professional and Community Activities

 - Ohio Humanities Council, Board of Trustees, 2004-2011; Chair, 2007-2011

 - Actors’ Theatre Company, Board of Directors, First Vice President and Secretary, 2002-2005

 - Friends of the Columbus Metropolitan Library, Board of Trustees, 1998-2004

 - Community 21 (Columbus Community Cable Access, Inc.), Board of Trustees, First Vice President, 1997-2002

 Honors & Awards

 - American Jurisprudence Award in Research and Writing